glassala/divisors/README.md

 # Divisors

 Integer divisibility.
 Work in progress.
-If you have tips on how to get GitHub to render LaTeX properly, tell me about it.
+If you have tips on how to get GitHub to render LaTeX in Markdown properly, tell me about it.
 Please, I'm begging you.